hardz/Weather/README.md

 <h1 align="center">Current Weather</h1>

 <p align="center">
-Current Weather is a small demo application based on modern Android tech-stacks especially focus on Jetpack Compose UI using The Movie DB API.
+Current Weather is a small demo application based on modern Android tech-stacks especially focus on Jetpack using The Movie DB API.
 Also fetching data from the network.
 </p>
 </br>